Bill Stewart (musician): Technique

-Stewart, for the most part, plays holding his sticks in a matched grip.
+Stewart, unlike the majority of jazz drummers, plays using matched grip.

-As a leader

-Stewart has a considerable output as a leader, beginning with 1989's Think Before You Think, with bassist Dave Holland, pianist Marc Copland, and saxophonist Joe Lovano, on which the drummer led a session of originals and standards, including one of his own compositions.

-In his next outing as a leader, Stewart assembled trumpeter Eddie Henderson, saxophonist Lovano, pianist Bill Carrothers and bassist Larry Grenadier for an entire record of Stewart compositions, Snide Remarks, which was chosen as one of the top ten jazz CDs of the year by Peter Watrous of The New York Times.

-The second Blue Note album to be released under Stewart's name was 1997's Telepathy, featuring Carrothers and Grenadier along with saxophonists Steve Wilson and Seamus Blake.

-In 2005, the Bill Stewart Trio, with Kevin Hays and Larry Goldings, released Keynote Speakers.
-The ensemble is a variation on the usual organ-guitar-drum trio, where a second keyboard (variously piano, Fender Rhodes, and other keyboard instruments) is added to the organ-drum foundation.
-In December 2006 he recorded Incandescence with the same trio.

-Stewart has said that he thinks it very important to find an interesting combination of musicians whose abilities will complement each other and who will sound at home on the compositions slated for the given session.

 Gear

 Stewart plays various Zildjian K cymbals and is endorsed by the Avedis Zildjian Company.
 A collaboration with Paul Francis from Zildjian yielded the 22" K Custom Special Dry Complex Rides (in Thin and Medium Thin weights), which are meant to replicate the sound of an old K Zildjian cymbal Stewart has had for a long time.
 They were introduced in 2004.
 According to Stewart, "The K Custom Special Dry Complex Ride has some trashy quality, but can also be articulate.
 The nice crash sound gets out of the way quickly while a clean stick sound or click is evident when riding.
 These cymbals are very pretty, yet can be very nasty."

 The cymbals were redesigned and sold as the K Custom Dry Complex II Rides since 2008 in sizes of 20, 22 and 24-inch.
 These custom ride cymbals feature a wider bell with a much lower profile to promote more control while offering a smooth array of rich overtones.
 Weight specifications are slightly heavier (medium-thin) than the first generation of Complex Rides, to make the cymbals more versatile, providing ride patterns that can be heard clearly from within an airy wash of overtones.

 Zildjian has also designed the Bill Stewart Artist Series Drumsticks.